 Credit risk is the risk that a customer or counterparty will fail to perform an obligation or fail to pay amounts due causing a financial loss.
 The Co-operative's credit policy is designed to ensure there is a standard credit practice throughout the Co-operative to measure and monitor credit risk.
 The policy outlines delegation of authority, the due diligence process required to approve a new customer and the maximum amount of credit exposure per single entity.
 Before transactions begin with a new customer or counterparty, its creditworthiness is assessed and a maximum credit limit is allocated.
 The assessment process is outlined in the credit policy and considers both quantitative and qualitative factors.
-The Co-operative constantly monitors the exposure to any single customer along with the financial position of the customer.
+The Cooperative constantly monitors the exposure to any single customer along with the financial position of the customer.
 If it is deemed that a customer has become materially weaker, the Co-operative will work to reduce the credit exposure and lower the credit limit allocated.
 Regular reports are generated to monitor credit risk.

 A substantial portion of the Co-operative's accounts receivable are with customers in the oil and gas industry and are subject to normal industry credit risk.
-The carrying amount of accounts receivable represents the Co-operative's maximum credit exposure.
+The carrying amount of cash and cash equivalents, accounts receivable and advances represents the Cooperative's maximum credit exposure.

-The Co-operative's accounts receivable was aged as follows at October 31, 2015:
+The Co-operative's accounts receivable was aged as follows at October 31, 2016:

-(\$ millions) Member Non-member
+Member Non-member

-Current 776 171
+Current 671 204

-Past due (1-30 days) 7 4
+Past due (1-30 days) 12 3

-Past due (31-60 days) - 1
+Past due (31-60 days) - -

 Past due (more than 60 days) - 1

-Allowance for doubtful accounts - (6)
+Allowance for doubtful accounts - (4)

-Total accounts receivable 783 171
+Total accounts receivable 683 204